BonGYaB/rnToDoList/README.md

-# rnToDoList
+# ToDoList
-it is to do list example for using React-Native
+it is to-do-list sample for using React-Native